Order-to-Cash: The definitive guide to a complex process

 Third-party payment services

-Many payment processing platforms like Stripe are designed to work with ERP platforms like NetSuite.
-These pairings can deliver a lot of functionality for your business and value for your customers.
+Many payment processing platforms like Stripe are designed to work with ERP platforms like NetSuite, and they can deliver a lot of flexibility for your business and value for your customers.
 These systems are usually designed for a wide range of use cases across many industries, so there’s often some manual work and platform shuffling every team needs to do to meet their specific needs.

-These activities can slow down your O2C timeline and introduce errors to your workflow that burn time and resources – and there are plenty of potential pain points.
-ACH and credit card payments, reconciling payment data across platforms, refunds, and chargebacks are all potential bottlenecks if platforms aren’t seamlessly integrated with an ERP.
+At the same time, adding more payment gateways can slow down your O2C timeline, add to the finance team’s workflow and introduce errors to your workflow that burn time and resources – and there are plenty of potential pain points.
+ACH and credit card payments, reconciling payment data across platforms, refunds and chargebacks are all potential bottlenecks if platforms aren’t seamlessly integrated with an ERP.

 Billing